secured lock Secured with SHA-256 Encryption

 If your license is due for renewal soon, you might wonder: ‘Can I renew my driver’s license online?’ or ‘How do I get my first driver’s license?’
 Remember, driving without a valid driver’s license in Minnesota is illegal.

-What is REAL ID Implementation in Minnesota?
+REAL ID Implementation in Minnesota

 The Federal Government started enforcing the REAL ID Act, passed by Congress in 2005, establishing minimum security standards for license issuance.

 The Act is scheduled to take effect in October 2020, after which you will be expected to carry a REAL ID-compliant document to enter federal buildings or board a domestic flight.
+If you have any of the following documents, you may not need another REAL ID:

 • US Passport